 To successfully complete the MBA, all UCLA Anderson students need to fulﬁll a global requirement through completion of one of the following:

-(1) Participation in a global immersion course (2) Completion of an international Applied Management Research ﬁeld study project (3) Enrollment in one of the many on-campus global management elective courses
+(1) Participation in a global immersion course (virtual or with travel) (2) Completion of an international Applied Management Research or Business Creation Option project (3) Enrollment in one of the many on-campus or virtual global management elective courses

 Spend Your Winter, Spring and Summer Breaks Learning Abroad

 Concentrating on the school’s target regions of Asia and Latin America, UCLA Anderson offers four-unit global immersion elective courses designed to expose students to a country’s economy, political environment, major industries and businesses, local culture, key historical events and the many aspects of conducting business outside the United States.
-Each course includes an immersive one-week in-country for a blend of guest speakers (business executives, policy makers, opinion leaders and entrepreneurs), company and startup visits, as well as cultural activities and networking with alumni.
+Typically, these courses include a travel component, however during the COVID-19 pandemic, virtual offerings are also available.
+Courses with a travel component include an immersive one-week in-country for a blend of guest speakers (business executives, policy makers, opinion leaders and entrepreneurs), company and startup visits, as well as cultural activities and networking with alumni.

 Applied Management Research (AMR) is the field study requirement for the full-time MBA program and serves as the capstone project for second-year students.
 The Center for Global Management supports field study projects focused on social enterprise and community impact globally.
 From education and health care to conservation and labor rights, through these projects students learn about the issues facing entrepreneurs and nonprofits in emerging markets.

 Students can customize their academic preparation in the area of global management and business from a variety of on-campus course offerings that range from global macroeconomics and global health care to understanding the Asia-Pacific economies and evolution in the global mobile industry.